fkywong/shell-scripts/usb_mount/README.md

 Description
 ===
-Easily mounts USB partitions when using window managers as opposed to desktop environments
+A user-friendly way to mount USB partitions when using window managers as opposed to desktop environments
+When specifying a mounted USB partition, it provides an easy way to unmount it and clean up the mount point

 Usage
 ===